He's seen the world from both sides now

 My introduction to IT came when a former boss asked me to help replace OPM's computer systems.
 With the agency's support, I obtained an MBA in information systems management.
 Within two years, I was managing a project to replace OPM's general-purpose computing systems, upgrade its retirement processing systems and automate its personnel investigation procedures.

 After working at OPM, I went to the Internal Revenue Service to help develop its strategic plan for acquisitions.
-As IT was becoming critical for delivering government services, strategies for acquiring new IT systems were assuming greater
+As IT was becoming critical for delivering government services, strategies for acquiring new IT systems were assuming greater importance.

 In 1998, I moved to the Treasury's Department's headquarters to create the IT Workforce Improvement Program.
 The CIO Council helped me implement this program nationwide.
 When Treasury reorganized the chief information officer's office in 2002, I retired from government and joined Unisys as e-government practice director.